-The Montessori method is focussed on fostering self-direction, hands-on learning, and collaborative play.
-Furniture is then designed with those outcomes in mind, and are intended to facilitate and independence – Much like the toys and activities are.
+The Montessori method is focused on fostering self-direction, hands-on learning, and collaborative play.
+Furniture is then designed with those outcomes in mind and is intended to facilitate independence – Much like the toys and activities are.

 The beauty of Montessori furniture is two-fold.

-Firstly, I simple adore the simplistic and natural look of their pieces!
-As cute and exciting as other children’s furniture can be – I’m looking at you, bright rocket-ship themed bed! – they can be super distracting for young children.
+Firstly, I simply adore the simplistic and natural look of their pieces!
+As cute and exciting as other children’s furniture can be – I’m looking at you, bright rocket-ship-themed bed! – they can be super distracting for young children.

-If rooms are overly decorated or vibrant, this can pose a hinderance to your child’s ability to focus and increase chances of frustration/upset.
-That is exactly why I am drawn to the Montessori style – It is the perfect combination of simplicity, functionality and beauty.
+If rooms are overly decorated or vibrant, this can pose a hindrance to your child’s ability to focus and increase the chances of frustration/upset.
+That is exactly why I am drawn to the Montessori style – It is the perfect combination of simplicity, functionality, and beauty.

 Extra bonus?
 The muted and/or natural tones of Montessori furniture also assist in reducing upset caused by over-stimulation!

-While having full-access toys may seem scary at first, try to remember that you will be presenting less options… This means less mess and quicker cleanup!
+While having full-access toys may seem scary at first, try to remember that you will be presenting fewer options… This means less mess and quicker cleanup!

 Here are a few tips to consider while planning your space…